Auto rickshaw: Thailand

-The auto rickshaw, called tuk-tuk (ตุ๊ก ๆ, /th/) in Thailand, is a widely used form of urban transport in Bangkok and other Thai cities.
+The auto rickshaw, called tuk tuk (ตุ๊ก ๆ, /th/) in Thailand, is a widely used form of urban transport in Bangkok and other Thai cities.
 The name is onomatopoeic, mimicking the sound of a small (often two-cycle) engine.
 It is particularly popular where traffic congestion is a major problem, such as in Bangkok and Nakhon Ratchasima.
-In Bangkok in the 1960s, these were called samlaws, and they are still popularly called that today.
+In Bangkok in the 1960s, these were called samlo (สามล้อ, lit. 'three-wheeler'), and they are still popularly called that today.

 Bangkok and other cities in Thailand have many tuk-tuks which are a more open variation on the Indian auto rickshaw.
 About 20,000 tuk-tuks were registered as taxis in Thailand in 2017.
 Bangkok alone is reported to have 9,000 tuk-tuks.

-Tuk-tuk hua kob (ตุ๊ก ๆ หัวกบ, /th/, lit. 'frog-headed tuk tuk') is a unique tuk tuk with a cab looking like a frog's head.
+Tuk tuk hua kob (ตุ๊ก ๆ หัวกบ, /th/, lit. 'frog-headed tuk tuk') is a unique tuk tuk with a cab looking like a frog's head.
 Only Phra Nakhon Si Ayutthaya and Trang have vehicles like this.

 in 2018, MuvMi, an electric tuk-tuk ride hailing service launched in Bangkok.